ABC Exclusive: Inside Disney World as parks ready to reopen Saturday

 The iconic Orlando destination is slated to open Magic Kingdom and Animal Kingdom on July 11.
 The resort's two other theme parks, Epcot and Hollywood Studios, are opening four days later.

-"Good Morning America" has an exclusive behind-the-scenes look at Disney World's health and safety measures put in place for guests and employees.
+"Good Morning America" has an exclusive behind-the-scenes look inside Disney World's health and safety measures put in place for guests and employees.

 The reimagined experience, inspired by Disney resort reopenings around the world, begins the moment visitors arrive for their stay.